Monday, November 23, 2020

 “Ah—Err, n-nothing.
 Sorry.”
 Sairek stammered awkwardly.

 “Sheesh, don’t make me jump like that…!”
-Nayleen pouted with a shake of her head, turning back around.
+Nayleen pouted with a shake of her head, turning back around and continuing her march.
 When she did, Cyial took back Sairek’s hand into his own again as they resumed walking, giving the Prince a sly wink.

 "In a way, you two always argue like a couple."
 Cyial commented with a side long glance.
 "They do say opposites attract.
 You two definitely fit that description."